contrueCT/MiraMate-v2/README.md

 >
 > ---
 >
 > **⚠️ Important Notice:** This project is currently undergoing major reconstruction, migrating from Microsoft AutoGen v0.4 framework to LangChain framework.
-The current code is in an **unusable state** and should not be used in production environments.
+The current code is in an **unusable state** .
 >
 > **📝 Major Changes:**
 > - 🔄 Migrating from AutoGen multi-agent architecture to LangChain LCEL chain architecture